-Giant Stairway, Federal Pass and Furber Steps If you're feeling fit, skip the Scenic Railway and test your legs against the Furber Steps.
-They're steep in places, but much less rugged and exposed than the Giant Stairway.
+If you’re feeling fit, skip the Scenic Railway and test your legs against the Furber Steps.
+They’re steep in places, but much less rugged and exposed than the Giant Stairway.
 And there are only about 996 of them.

-Dardanelles Pass Walk The Dardanelles Pass leads you through one of the most stunning little pockets of rainforest anywhere in the Blue Mountains.
-It's a moderately challenging alternative to the Giant Stairway-Furber Steps walk.
+The Dardanelles Pass leads you through one of the most stunning little pockets of rainforest anywhere in the Blue Mountains.
+It’s a moderately challenging alternative to the Giant Stairway-Furber Steps walk.